 Immunity 🌿 Broth aka Immunity Tonic aka Vegetable Broth

 I admit.
-COVID-19 had me reevaluating my relationship with the severity of the Flu.
+COVID-19 has me reevaluating my relationship with the severity of the Flu.

 You see, as a 9 year old, I received a Flu vaccine.
-My body formed an allergic reaction to the Flu shot, as it often does with antibiotics and vaccines.
+This human vessel formed an allergic reaction to the Flu shot - as it often does with antibiotics and vaccines.
 The sickness took over my body and I was LIVID with an illness.
 So, I vowed to never again receive the Flu shot.

 19 years later, I have mastered Immunity Tonics & Teas, Elderberry Syrup, Sovereign Silver, Oregano Oil and other masterful approaches to building the Immune System.
 Most importantly, a strong sense of consuming mindfully and organically grown foods.
 Because of this, I can happily say that I have not experienced the Flu since. #knockonwood